edwinm/Beautify/README.md

 - Markdown: Simpeler and more readable than HTML
 - SmartyPants: Adds better typography (curly quotes, ellipsis...)
 - GeSHi: Adds syntax highlighting to source code
-- Dot: Converts the Dot diagram language to SVG
+- Dot: Converts the Dot graph language to SVG

 Caveat: SVG does not display in IE8 and older